LilLizDog/Expense-Splitter/README.md

      Making code documentation clear and easy to understand

-All Sprint 1 user stories were completed successfully.
-The backend structure and Supabase integration were fully functional, and documentation was finalized.
-Pending tasks like authentication and real-time data connection will continue in Sprint 2.

 The goal of Sprint 2 was to build upon the foundations from Sprint 1 by connecting Supabase to the frontend and developing core functionality such as login/signup, group creation, and expense management while improving navigation and interface structure.
 We aimed to:
 Enable data flow between the frontend and Supabase for users, groups, and expenses.